 Lithium batteries power numerous electronics from cell phones, laptops, and tablets to wireless headphones, toys, and portable tools.
 What is not generally known is that these batteries are considered hazardous materials and remain highly regulated in transportation.
 When improperly prepared and shipped, packages containing lithium batteries are prone to catch fire and possibly explode during handling.
 When correctly prepared, declared, and shipped in quantities below the USPS threshold, these risks can be reduced and avoided.
 It is important to note that larger lithium batteries such as those needed for e-bikes, scooters, and electric cars are prohibited from being mailed at all.

-When using a Post Office to ship a package, Postal employees will ask if the package contains perfume, aerosols, lithium batteries, and other hazardous materials.
+When using a Post Office to ship a package, Postal employees will ask if the package contains perfume, aerosols, lithium batteries, mercury and other hazardous materials.
 Sometimes people incorrectly assume the items included are not hazardous when they are.
 Others purposely say the item is not present, even though they know it is, just so they can ship the package.
 Either way, the outcome of shipping these dangerous items can have very dangerous or fatal consequences.
 If an incident occurs in which improperly prepared or undeclared items have been intercepted or encountered, legal consequences including criminal charges and/or civil penalties may be sought against the shipper and/or recipient of the package.

 If you have any questions regarding what is acceptable to ship through the mail, please consult with your local Post Office before you mail potentially hazardous items.
 The simple act of asking a question could help prevent damage to USPS facilities and injuries to Postal employees.